Updated: May 26, 2025

 In Lisbon, you can buy a monthly transportation pass that will cost you €40.
 This is a really good deal because you will be able to use all the means of transportation in the city.
 A one-way bus ticket costs €2.

-The Lisbon International Airport also has flights across Europe, Africa, America, and other locations.
+Lisbon International Airport also has flights across the world.
 If you are looking for a weekend getaway, you will find many cheap flights available, particularly if you book well in advance.

 Schools in Lisbon

-As an expat parent, no need to worry about your child’s education while considering moving to Portugal.
-There are several different schools in Lisbon that are of very good quality.
+As an expat parent, there is no need to worry about your child’s education while considering moving to Portugal.
+There are 30 different international schools in the Greater Lisbon Area that are of very high quality.
 Here are some of the most popular ones:

 • British School of Lisbon